Car insurance calculator

 What is the Compare the Market car insurance calculator?

-Our calculator is a comparison tool that takes you through the process of getting a quote, so you can find the one that’s most suited to your needs, while getting an accurate figure.
+Our calculator is a comparison tool that takes you through the process of getting a quote, which will then tell you how much your car insurance can cost, so you can find the one that’s most suited to your needs, while getting an accurate figure.

 When you click through to our comparison tool, you can answer more detailed questions about your vehicle, vehicle usage, your personal details and the type of policy you want, so you'll end up with a choice of quotes tailored to you and your car.
 We'll quickly find you quotes from our wide range of insurance providers, saving you the time and effort.